citrusworx/.github/profile/README.md

 ---

-# Welcome to Beryl Labs! 🌟
+# Welcome to CitrusWorx!
+(Formerly known as Beryl Labs)🌟

-Beryl Labs is a vibrant and innovative tech hub, dedicated to developing cutting-edge web development tools and solutions.
+CitrusWorx is a vibrant and innovative tech hub, dedicated to developing cutting-edge web development tools and solutions.
 Our mission is to simplify and enhance the web development process, making it more accessible, efficient, and enjoyable for developers around the globe.

 ## What We Offer